jsverse/transloco/README.md

 </ng-container>
 ```

 without having to repeat the `dashboard` key in each translation.
-Note that this feature doesn't couple to scopes.

 ### Using the Attribute Directive